Weltool W4 PRO

 4.0 stars: ★★★★

 If it wasn’t for the next-mode-memory, I would have easily given it 5 stars..
 But since it’s only 2 modes, you can easily switch between them, so it’s not as bad as having 5 modes with strobe and SOS and next-mode-memory.
-Weltool can likely change this in the future batches.
+Weltool can likely change this in future batches.

 Weltool W4 PRO for sale